-Note that this doesn't affect the flushes performed according to the configuration described in chapter 11.1.2, Guest shows IDE errors for VDI on slow host file system, page 144.
+Note that this doesn't affect the flushes performed according to the configuration described in chapter 11.1.2, Guest shows IDE/SATA errors for file-based images on slow host file system, page 160.
 Restoring the default of ignoring flush commands is possible by setting the value to 1 or by removing the key.